lindanimdlalose04/Plain-vigenere-cipher/README.md

 # Plain-vigenere-cipher
-this is a simple of script of a vigenere cipher. its to encrypt and decrypt text and it uses a custom_key (which is to control how each letter in the text is going to be shifted.)
+This is a simple implementation of the Vigenère cipher in Python.
+It allows you to encrypt and decrypt alphabetic text using a custom_key, which determines how each letter in the text is shifted.

 FEATURES
-Encrypts and decrypts alphabetic text using a custom keyword, handles spaces and non-letter characters gracefully and clear function structure for easy understanding and extension
+Encrypts and decrypts alphabetic text using a custom keyword Handles spaces and non-letter characters gracefully Features a clear function structure for easy understanding and extension

 USAGE:
-You can run python plain_cipher.py in your terminal but in the script you can modify values directly if you want it to encrypt other text.
+You can run the script in your terminal using:  python plain_cipher.py Inside the script, you can modify the values directly to encrypt any message you choose.

-As is it will encrypt the text 'peak piece' with the custom key  'baby'. enjoy messing around with it, i have a version with a GUI coming soon with more features as well
+By default, it will encrypt the text 'peak piece' using the key 'baby'.
+Feel free to tweak the input and key—have fun experimenting!

+What’s Next?
+I'm currently working on a GUI version with even more features, so stay tuned!